The Little Amazonia in Okinawa

 A remote and unique destination in Japan, Iriomote fascinates travelers looking for lush landscapes and wild nature.
 A subtropical jungle covers about 90% of its superficies, preserved in the Iriomote-Ishigaki National Park to which the island is part.
 The environment is almost devoid of human alterations.

-A small gem lost off the shores of Yaeyama archipelago, Iriomote is fiercely protected by its 2,000 inhabitants.
-A project of limiting the number of tourists on the island in under reflection to protect the local flora and fauna, and especially the famous Iriomote cat 🐈.
+A small gem lost off the shores of Yaeyama archipelago, Iriomote is fiercely protected by its 2,400 inhabitants.
+Since 2023, April 1rst, the number of tourists on the island is limited to 1,200 daily and 330,000 yearly to protect the local wildlife, and especially the famous Iriomote cat 🐈.
 The wild feline, affectionately nicknamed yamaneko ("the mountain cat") is a rare and endangered species, endemic to the island.

 Access to Iriomote is only possible from Ishigaki by ferry ⛴️ sailing to the ports of Ohara in the south and Uehara in the north.
 Then, there is only one main road, hugging the eastern coast but that does not circle around the island, on which one can drive a car 🚙 or board a bus.
 The best way to discover Iriomote is to enter its dense forest, with a seasoned local guide.